 I wasn’t sure how to interpret this.
 Particularly the part “changes are mode to a Hive table” and “republish the data”.
 Does “Hive table” refer to the data or the schema.

 With the former, it could imply that the data is transferred and cached on the Oracle server.
 After all, this is what “republish the data” seems to say?
-Really, this look very strange, much more like an import tool.
+Really, this looks very strange, much more like an import tool.
 It presents the advantage of greater query speed and the disadvantage of running a command every time the data source is updated.
 But wait, this is the job of the Oracle Loader, isn’t it?

 With the later, it could means that the Oracle database uses (partially) the Hive metastore on each request.
 But why not using the metastore information to get the file location ?